IBIData/nos-forms-jquery/README.md

         required: 'Please fill out all required fields', // warning about required fields
         invalid: 'Invalid fields' // warning about invalid fields (pattern, minlength, min, max) },
+    messageLocation: { // places required/invalid error messages on the form
+        top: false, // specifies the messages to be displayed on the top
+        bottom: true  // specifies the messages to be displayed on the bottom },
     submit: function (formdata) {
         // your submit function
         // this will pass back the entered form data as a formatted json object